 If you have an area on your kitchen counter that allows you access to plumbing, you may want to choose an espresso machine that can be connected directly to the water line.
 With this set-up, you won’t ever need to worry about your machine running out of water, because the machine draws water directly from the line.

-For those of you without the facility of direct water line access, a machine with a water reservoir or water tank is your only other option.
-These machines are generally cheaper and are ultimately more portable.
+For those of you without the convenience of direct water line access, a machine with a water reservoir or water tank is your only other option.
+These machines are generally cheaper and are ultimately more portable espresso makers.

 Be aware that most low-end machines have much smaller portafilters.
 Bear in mind that a larger portafilter allows you to pull larger shots, giving you more caffeine content, more flavor, and allowing you to split shots between two drinks if you want to.